Proposal

 EIC Transition Call Details

-• Single applicants (SMEs, spin-offs, start-ups, research organisations, universities) or small consortia (two partners) or consortia of three to five different independent legal entities established in at least three different eligible countries
+• Single applicants (SMEs, spin-offs, start-ups, research organisations, universities) or small consortia (two partners) or small consortia (minimum 2, maximum 5 eligible entities)

 • Full proposal + interview: proposals are peer-reviewed, evaluated, scored, and ranked by experts based on weighted criteria and thresholds.
-Top ranked applicants which are invited to the interview, will be further assessed by a panel of maximum 6 EIC jury members
+Top-ranked proposals, which are invited to the interview, will be further assessed by a panel of 4-6 EIC jury members and one EIC Programme Manager as an observer with expertise in the specific area

-• Starting at TRL 3/4 aiming at achieving TRL 5/6 – To validate and demonstrate technology in application-relevant environment and develop business and market readiness
+• IA (starting at TRL 3/4 aiming at achieving TRL 5/6), to validate and demonstrate technology in application-relevant environment and develop business and market readiness

 • Grants of up to EUR 2.5 million, or more if properly justified